seanox/aspect-js/manual/en/composite.md

 In some cases an identifier (ID) is not unique.
 For example, when properties are arrays or an iteration is used in the markup.
 In these cases the identifier can be extended by an additional unique qualifier separated by a colon.
-Qualifiers have the effect of properties in the object/model binding and extend the namespace.
+Qualifiers have the effect of properties in the view model binding and extend the namespace.

 ```html